 Objects are the main elements of the database structure; there are different Types and they serve different purposes within the system.
 Objects could be People, Machines, Equipment, Rooms, Services, etc.

-They can have Rates, Activities, Accessories and belong to Object Classes.
+They can have Rates, Activities, and Accessories and belong to Object Classes or be part of Groups.

-Some Object Types can be booked on the Timeline to get an overview of who, what and when equipment and facilities are booked, and the cost will be calculated in relation to time booked or used.
+Some Object Types can be booked on the Timeline to get an overview of who, what, and when equipment and facilities are booked, and the cost will be calculated in relation to the time booked or used.

 Other Objects are added directly to Projects as costs.